 - Train managers to deliver information about the EIC and the CTC to employees they supervise and to new hires.
 Include tax credit information in employee manuals.

 - Direct employees to free tax filing sites.
 Employers with many lower-wage employees can provide a list of nearby VITA sites or they can arrange to have VITA volunteers visit the worksite to help employees file their tax returns.

 - Explore strategies for reaching self-employed entrepreneurs.
-The Self-Employment Tax Initiative (SETI) is a small business development strategy that helps lower-income, self-employed individuals formalize and grow their businesses, create jobs and access tax-based asset-building opportunities.
-A project of the Corporation for Enterprise Development (CFED), SETI has provided support to over 40 organizations since 2006 to help them develop programs that provide skilled free or low-cost tax preparation assistance, business development and asset-building services to lower-income self-employed taxpayers.
-SETI also conducts research and field-building among local partners and promotes sound tax policy to better enable self-employed entrepreneurs to meet their tax obligations and receive the tax benefits they have earned.
-SETI offers an online Resource Bank (www.cfed.org/programs/seti/resource_bank/) to help organizations interested in providing self-employment tax assistance to lower-income entrepreneurs.
-Visit: www.cfed.org/programs/seti.
+The Self-Employment Tax Initiative (SETI) is a small business development strategy that helps lower-income, self-employed individuals formalize and grow their businesses, create jobs, and access tax-based asset-building opportunities.
+A project of the Corporation for Enterprise Development (CFED), SETI helped more than 40 organizations from 2006 to 2013 develop programs that provided skilled free or low-cost tax preparation assistance and business development and asset-building services for lower-income self-employed taxpayers.
+While CFED no longer runs SETI, the program’s online Resource Bank is still available to help organizations interested in providing self-employment tax assistance to lower-income entrepreneurs.
+Visit: www.cfed.org/programs/entrepreneurship/past_programs/seti/resource_bank.